Representation theorems for nonvariational solutions of the Helmholtz equation: A nonvariational form of the exterior Dirichlet problem for the Helmholtz equation

 Hence, $\sum_{j=1}^{s_{-}}c_j\mu_j=0$, a contradiction.
 Then $\Lambda$ is surjective.
 Since

 the Homomorphism Theorem implies that

 and accordingly, statement (i) holds true.
-Statement (ii) holds by Proposition \ref{prop:1/2+w,vxmap-} (i).
+Statement (ii) holds by statement (i) and by Proposition \ref{mldc_prop:1/2+w,vxmap-} (i).
 Since $X^{m,\alpha}_{k^2,-}$ can be identified with a linear subspace of the dual of $C^{m,\alpha}(\partial\Omega)$, it is known that the dual

-(cf.~\textit{e.g.}, Rudin, \cite[Thm.~4.9 Chap.
+(cf.~\textit{e.g.}, Rudin, \cite[Thm.~4.9, Chap.
 IV]{Ru91}).
 On the other hand, $X^{m,\alpha}_{k^2,-}$ is finite dimensional and accordingly, $X^{m,\alpha}_{k^2,-}$ is weak$^\ast$ closed and

-(cf.~\textit{e.g.}, Rudin, \cite[Thm.~4.7 Chap.
+(cf.~\textit{e.g.}, Rudin, \cite[Thm.~4.7, Chap.
 IV]{Ru91}).
 Hence, $\left(\frac{ C^{m,\alpha}(\partial\Omega) }{ (X^{m,\alpha}_{k^2,-})^\perp }\right)'$ is linearly isomorphic to $X^{m,\alpha}_{k^2,-}$ and has finite dimension.
 Hence, $\frac{ C^{m,\alpha}(\partial\Omega) }{ (X^{m,\alpha}_{k^2,-})^\perp }$ is also linearly isomorphic to $X^{m,\alpha}_{k^2,-}$.
 On the other hand linear isomorphisms between normed spaces of finite dimension are also homeomorphisms and thus statement (iii) holds true.